-The textbook will be the main source of examination questions, a number of the midterm and final examination questions will also come from the outside reading assignments, class lectures and the guest speakers.
+Although the textbook will be a source of examination questions, a significant number of the midterm and final examination questions will come from the outside reading assignments, class lectures and the guest speakers.
 Class discussions and guest speakers will provide information not found in the textbooks.
-I use PowerPoint slides as an outline to assist me in making daily presentations.
-The information in the PowerPoints slides will also be a source of quiz and exam questions.
+Class lectures will not involve a chapter-by-chapter tour of the textbook.
+While I use PowerPoint slides as an outline to assist me in making daily presentations, the slides are not the basis of the quizzes and tests.
+The PowerPoints are simply my outline of the readings and other information that I share with the class.
 I do not provide the PowerPoint presentations to the class; you should feel free to make your own outline.
 Students are expected to come to class prepared to engage in an open discussion on the covered topics.
 The only opportunity for consideration of extra credit will come from participation in class.

 Note: No extra credit assignments will be authorized to improve a final grade.
+However, bonus points can be earned during the semester for excellent attendance, demonstrated preparedness, participation and other opportunities that may occur.